rgwilton/draft-yp-observability/draft-wilton-netconf-yang-push-lite.md

 If subscriber permissions change during the lifecycle of a subscription and event stream access is no longer permitted, then the subscription MUST be terminated. **TODO, check this**

-Event records SHALL be delivered to a receiver in the order in which they were generated.
+Event records SHALL be sent to a receiver in the order in which they were generated.
+I.e., the publisher MUST not reorder the events when enqueuing notifications on the transport session, but there is no guarantee of delivery order.

 ## Event Records {#EventRecords}